alibyilmaz/social.js/README.md

 # social.js
-facebook js sdk for user data
+facebook js sdk to login and graph api